vmware-automation/solutions-import-6/Rails4-Service.xml.md

 N/A

 ###Deployment steps:
-After importing Blueprint in vFabric Application Director, you can proceed with application deployment.
+After importing Blueprint in vCloud Application Director, you can proceed with application deployment.
 The basic steps are as follows:

 Step 1: Map the logical template with Cloud template (Physical Template).